robaho/cpp_orderbook/README.md

 Running OSX on a 4 GHz Quad-Core Intel Core i7 with a single instrument.

 ```
-Insert orders at 5.5M - 8.5M per second
+Insert orders at 5.5M - 105M per second
-Insert orders with 30% trade match, 4M - 6.5M per second
+Insert orders with 30% trade match, 4M - 8M per second
 Cancel orders at 4M - 8.5M per second
 ```
+_The number of price levels is the dominating factor._

 Running same hardware with an instrument per core:
 ```
-Insert orders at less than 50 nanoseconds per insert, more than 22M orders per second.
+Insert orders at less than 50 nanoseconds per insert, 22M+ orders per second.
-Insert orders with 31% trade match at less than 65 nanoseconds per insert/match.
+Insert orders with 31% trade match at less than 65 nanoseconds per insert/match, 10M+ orders per second.
-Cancel orders at less than 70 nanoseconds per cancel.
+Cancel orders at less than 70 nanoseconds per cancel, at 13M+ cancels per second.
 ```

 The test is fully cpu bound, and achieves a near 100% speedup per core.
 This is made possible using a few highly efficient lock-free structures.